wonderfly/dotfiles/README.md

 Most of the actual configurations are mine, but I borrowed heavily from Will Norris, <https://github.com/willnorris/dotfiles>, especially on the RCM bits and the overall structure.
-The things that I own are available under a [0BSD license](./LICENSE).
+The things that I authored are released under the Apache 2.0 license as can be seen in [LICENSE](./LICENSE).